elzlociako/elzlociako/README.md

-Just a student from Poznań University of Technology >.<
+Just a Master of Engineering in the field of Automation and Robotics.